All Spring Tours are SOLD OUT!

 Special Lectures on the Coso Petroglyphs

-Free lectures on Coso Petroglyphs—this fall, Maturango Museum Archaeology Curator and Archaeologist Alexander “Sandy” Rogers will give his excellent lecture on the Coso Petroglyphs on Saturday, Sept.
-17, Saturday, Nov.
-12, and Saturday, Dec.
-3. All three lectures are free to the public and will begin at 7 p.m. in the Museum’s Sylvia Winslow Gallery.
+Free lectures on Coso Petroglyphs—this spring, Maturango Museum Archaeology Curator and Archaeologist Alexander “Sandy” Rogers will give his excellent lecture on the Coso Petroglyphs on Saturday, March 25, Saturday, April 22 and Saturday, May 20.
+All lectures are free to the public and will begin at 7 p.m. in the Museum’s Sylvia Winslow Gallery.
 Seating is limited and is on a first-come, first-served basis.
-All three are designed for those who have taken or will take a petroglyph tour through the Museum.
+Lectures are designed for those who have taken or will take a petroglyph tour through the Museum.

 - Important Information